Kingxukai/linux/Documentation/filesystems/resctrl.rst

-The fact that Memory bandwidth allocation(MBA) may be a core specific mechanism where as memory bandwidth monitoring(MBM) is done at the package level may lead to confusion when users try to apply control via the MBA and then monitor the bandwidth to see if the controls are effective.
+The fact that Memory bandwidth allocation(MBA) may be a core specific mechanism where as memory bandwidth monitoring(MBM) is done at the package level may lead to confusion when users try to apply control via the woke MBA and then monitor the woke bandwidth to see if the woke controls are effective.
 Below are such scenarios:

 1. User may *not* see increase in actual bandwidth when percentage